RMariowski/Graphics-and-multimedia-laboratory/README.md

 ### 3 - Bezier Curves
 Write a program for drawing bezier curves of order 3 constructed from few connected segments.
 Program should allow adding and moving control points.

-### 4 - B-spline
+### 4 - B-Spline
-Write a program for drawing B-spline curves of order 3 (homogeneous).
+Write a program for drawing B-Spline curves of order 3 (homogeneous).
 Program should allow adding and moving control points.

+### 5 - Flood Fill
+Write a program for filling polygons (and others figures) with specified color by using Flood Fill technique.